GSA/digitalgov.gov/content/news/2021/12/2021-12-15-usagov’s-fourth-quarter-2021-insights.md

 source_url: https://blog.usa.gov/usagovs-fourth-quarter-2021
 source: usagov
 date: 2021-12-15 12:52:00 -0500
-kicker: ""
 title: USAGov’s Fourth Quarter 2021 Insights
 deck: **USAGov’s Fourth Quarter 2021 Insights**&mdash;People were concerned about COVID-19-related housing and international travel as they searched USA.gov from July to September 2021.
-Get more user insights from our 4th quarter infographic.
-summary: People were concerned about COVID-19-related housing and international travel as they searched USA.gov from July to September 2021.
 Get more user insights from our 4th quarter infographic.
 # See all topics at https://digital.gov/topics
 topics:
   - data